cosmicog/Blueprint-wiki/Setting-up-your-project's-build.gradle.md

-Open build.gradle file that is located in `app/build.gradle`.
+Open the `build.gradle` file that is located in `app/build.gradle`.

 All we care about is `applicationId` which is inside this group:
 ````kotlin